Monster crowd on the streets of London, the terraces of pubs taken by the storm

 The British rushed to control their large locked hair on the terraces of pubs this early Monday morning, tasting a little freedom gained by removing the restrictions associated with infection.

 In London, this Monday evening party was especially in full swing.
-Announced by radio LBC News, Encountered a monster crowd on the streets of Soho district in the center of the capital.
+Announced by radio LBC News, The streets of Soho district in the center of the capital were confronted by a monster crowd.
 The terraces of pubs and restaurants were crowded.

 These scenes make possible a clear improvement in the health condition of the UK, the most miserable country in Europe with more than 127,000 deaths, under severe imprisonment and massive vaccination.
 The United Kingdom, which was defined for the third time in early January, now has less than 3,000 cases and less than 50 deaths a day.

-The country is actively vaccinating: about 60% of people have the first dose, those over 50 years of age.
+The country is actively vaccinating: nearly 60% of people have received the first dose, most of them over the age of 50.

 Calls with caution